-Small developments in each village is far preferable to the large scale proposed for the Easton, Colton and Honingham areas.
-So long as this is a remains as small-scale infill development.
-It needs to be designed in a sympathetic way to limit its impact on existing properties and to blend in with surrounding area. allocation given the potential to divert the school bus route to pick up children but after further consideration and given the level of objections received to the site this is not considered to be appropriate for such a small scale development so it has therefore been agreed to delete the allocation.
-Honingham has limited services and facilities to support development and there is currently no settlement limit.
-Various members of the public Object There is a lack of facilities, no shop, no Post Office, no School, no Doctors surgery.
-All these would have to be accessed outside the Village, bus services are limited and cannot be relied upon for Numerous objections were received to this site through the consultation.
-The site was initially preferred for allocation given the Site allocation removed commuting.
+Small developments in allocation given the

+l a a b villaga ia far

+each village is far potential to divert

+preferable to the large the school bus

+scale proposed for the route to pick up

+Easton, Colton and children but after

+Honingham areas.
+So long further

+as this is a remains as consideration and

+small-scale infill given the level of

+development.
+It needs to objections received

+be designed in a to the site this is

+sympathetic way to limit its not considered to

+impact on existing be appropriate for

+properties and to blend in such a small scale

+with surrounding area. development so it

+has therefore been

+agreed to delete

+the allocation.

+Honingham has

+limited services

+and facilities to

+support

+development and

+there is currently

+no settlement limit.

+Various members Object There is a lack of facilities, Numerous Sit ite allocation

+emoved

+School, no Doctors received to this site

+surgery.
+All these would through the

+have to be accessed consultation.
+The

+outside the Village, bus site was initially

+services are limited and preferred for

+cannot be relied upon for allocation given the

+commuting.
 Brown field sites in Norwich are far better placed for this allocation.
 Few job opportunities so workers would need to commute.
 This is will lead to more housing, potential effect on wildlife, crime, pressure on roads, drainage.
-This land should be retained for food production. potential to divert the school bus route to pick up children but after further consideration and given the level of objections received to the site this is not considered to be appropriate for such a small scale development so it has therefore been agreed to delete the allocation.
-Honingham has limited services and facilities to support development and there is currently no settlement limit. -- --
+This land should be retained for food production. potential to divert the school bus route to pick up children but after further consideration and given the level of objections received to the site this is not considered to be appropriate for such a small scale development so it has therefore been agreed to delete

+should be retained for food • • • • • • • • • • • • • • • • • • • •

+· · · · · · · · · · · · · · · · · · ·

+agreed to delete the allocation.

+Honingham has limited services

+and facilities to support

+development and

+there is currently no settlement limit.